DaveMcMartin/anki-video2card/README.md

 This is a work in progress.
 Here are some planned features, it is not in priority order:

 - [ ] Github Action on release that generates binaries for Windows, macOS, and Linux.
-- [ ] Implement pitch accent generation from NJAD database
+- [x] Implement pitch accent generation from NJAD database
-- [ ] Add support for multiple dictionary sources including local and online sources.
+- [x] Add support for multiple dictionary sources including local and online sources
 - [ ] Improve furigana handling for edge cases
-- [ ] Audio fetching from online sources (Forvo, NHK, etc)
+- [x] Audio fetching from online sources (Forvo, NHK, etc)

 ## Contributing